Accessibility Testing Tutorial (A Complete Step By Step Guide)

 #6) Firefox Accessibility Extension: Firefox allows you to extend its functionality.

 You can add it to open Firefox->Add-ons->accessibility extension.
-It will help you to test the report, navigation, link text etc.
+This will help you test the report, navigation, link text, etc.

 Accessibility Extension